rust-embedded/discovery/src/07-uart/naive-approch-writeln.md

 ```

 If you were to flash this program onto your micro:bit, you'll
-see that it is functionally equivalent to the iterator based
+see that it is functionally equivalent to the iterator-based
 program you came up with.